 Everyone is at risk of getting COVID-19.
 Older adults and people of any age with serious underlying medical conditions may be at higher risk for more severe illness.

 Most people with disabilities are not inherently at higher risk for becoming infected with or having severe illness from COVID-19.
-However, some people with disabilities might be at a higher risk of infection or severe illness because of underlying medical conditions.
+However, some people with disabilities might be at a higher risk of infection or severe illness because of underlying medical conditions Opens a new window.
 All people seem to be at higher risk of severe illness from COVID-19 if they have serious underlying chronic medical conditions like chronic lung disease, a serious heart condition, or a weakened immune system.
-Adults with disabilities are three times more likely than adults without disabilities to have heart disease, stroke, diabetes, or cancer than adults without disabilities (CDC.gov).
+Adults with disabilities are three times more likely than adults without disabilities to have heart disease, stroke, diabetes, or cancer than adults without disabilities (CDC.gov Opens a new window).

 Disability groups and risk